RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

     # write code to print the first character of each element of list lbc on a separate line

 #.
 See comments for instructions, below.
+This and the next question deal with the string ``rv``.

   .. actex:: ps_2_2